ballerina-platform/module-ballerinax-salesforce/README.md

 ```

-The response from ‘getQueryResult’ is either a ‘SoqlResult’ record with total size, execution status, resulting records, and URL to get the next record set (if query execution was successful) or Error (if the query execution was unsuccessful).
+The response from `getQueryResult` is either a `SoqlResult` record with total size, execution status, resulting records, and URL to get the next record set (if query execution was successful) or Error (if the query execution was unsuccessful).

 ```ballerina